CloudRepublic/cloudrepublic-blog/source/_posts/Azure-Blueprints.md

 Creating Blueprint
 ---
-We will be creating a new blueprint in the azure portal.
+We will be creating a new blueprint in the Azure portal.
 There are currently options to do this with either Azure CLI or the SDK that is available for Azure Blueprints.

 To find Azure Blueprints on azure either look under the Policy service or go to all resouces and search for blueprint